mfmpc/Trifecta/README.md

 # Trifecta

 This is a software to benchmark Trifecta, a faster high-throughput three-party computation protocol.
-This is as part of the submission for PoPETS 23 where the theoretical work will be presented.
+This is as part of the submission for PoPETS 23 where the paper will be presented.

 The implementation here is a fork of [MP-SPDZ](https://github.com/data61/MP-SPDZ/tree/master), a general toolkit to prototype and benchmark various multi-party computation (MPC) protocol.
 The vanilla MP-SPDZ doesn't support computations on multi-fan-in AND gates, required by protocols such as Trifecta.
 Therefore, we make multiple improvements in the code to enable this feature: